 |Study Period||Start date||Census date||WW date||End date|

-- Make oral arguments to a legal problem in simulated appellate court proceedings before legal practitioners and Federal and inter-state members of the judiciary.
+- Make oral arguments to a legal problem in simulated appellate court proceedings before legal practitioners and members of the judiciary in a competition environment.

 - Complete legal research in a timely manner and to the highest professional standards.